 Sudipta Bhawmik, a former Qualcomm engineer and Indian immigrant, holds many processor design and manufacturing patents.
-He is just one of several Indian immigrants who created essential technology that we use today.
+He is just one of millions of Indian immigrants who create the essential technology that we use today.
 Ironically, under-educated white people assume that their own kind made everything great in the world, including mobile processors, while non-white people are a burden.

 Why White Supremacy is Offensive